timfelle/neko/doc/pages/simcomps.md

  ## lambda2
  Computes \f$ \lambda_2 \f$ for the velocity field and stores it in the normal output files as the first unused field.
- This means that \f$ \lambda_2 \f$ can be found in the temeprature field in then fld files if running without a scalar and s1 if neko is run with one scalar.
+ This means that \f$ \lambda_2 \f$ can be found in the temperature field in then fld files if running without a scalar and s1 if neko is run with one scalar.

  ## probes